peteroupc/CBOR/docs/PeterO.TrapException.md

     public int Error { get; }

-Gets the flag that specifies the kind of error PrecisionContext.FlagXXX).
-This will only be one flag, such as lagInexact or FlagSubnormal.
+Gets the flag that specifies the kind of error (PrecisionContext.FlagXXX).
+This will only be one flag, such as FlagInexact or FlagSubnormal.

 <b>Returns:</b>